MorsGames/wFSM/README.md

 ## License
-This library is licensed under **MPL 2.0**.
-You can learn more about it [here](https://www.mozilla.org/en-US/MPL/2.0/FAQ/).
+The main script for the library (the "scr_wfsm.gml" file) is licensed under **MPL 2.0**.
+You can learn more about it [here](https://www.mozilla.org/en-US/MPL/2.0/FAQ/), with Q8 being the most relevant part for most game developers.
+The rest of the repository is licensed under public domain.

-If you want to use this library under a different license, get in contact with me.
+If you want to use this library under a different license, please get in contact with me.

 ## Changelog
+v1.2.1 (31/03/2022):
+- Changed the name of the "update" event to "on_update".
+- Touched up the internal documentation to work better with the upcoming smart autocompletion feature of GameMaker.

 v1.2.0 (09/11/2021):
 - Rebranded the library.
 - Added the example project to the itch.io page as a playable HTML5 build.